 Perfect Pairings

-Holiday dinners are a great time to indulge in a special wine to pair with your family’s favorite holiday recipes.
+Holiday dinners are a great time to indulge in a special wine to pair with your family’s favourite holiday recipes.
 A really successful pairing can enhance both the food and the wine, making the meal greater than the sum of its (already wonderful) parts.
 Depending on the focal point of your holiday feast, there are some tried and true pairings that we swear by.
 Although there are a few things to take into account when making your choice, most important of all is your personal preference.
 It all comes down to what you like to eat and drink, so we’ve provided a few different options to choose from.

 Ham or Pork Roast goes well with fruity, off-dry, acidic wines.